 - US Court of Appeals for the Fourth Circuit

 - US Court of Appeals for the Sixth Circuit

-- US District Court for the Eastern District of Kentucky
+- US District Court, Eastern District of Kentucky

-- US District Court for the Western District of Kentucky
+- US District Court, Western District of Kentucky

 - Deputy Chief for Health Care Fraud, Criminal Division, US Department of Justice

 - Assistant US Attorney, Southern District of Florida, Miami